 Ask at the desk or call the library (you must tell us your library card number) to have us reset your temporary password.

 Also, the password you created is case sensitive.
 Sometimes checking the Caps Lock on your keyboard solves the problem.

 - Why won't the program let me renew my item(s)?

 One of the following reasons may be the reason your renewal was not successful:

 - There are no more renewals left on that item.
 DVDs from the New Shelf cannot be renewed.
-Other items can be renewed only once.

 - The item may be needed to fulfill a hold and should be returned.
 Before you make a special trip in to the library to return it, however, it's worth checking again, either online or by phone.
 The hold may have been filled by another library in the meantime, freeing up your copy for renewal.

 - You owe more than $10.00 in fines and fees.